-- A. All teachers will be in their respective buildings ten (10) minutes before the start of the student school day and 10 minutes after the end of the student school day. - B. If teachers are unavailable to teach, they shall call their principal or designated representative as early as possible before the start of the school day.
-Every effort will be made to call at least one (1) hour prior to the start of the teacher's school day. - C. The normal weekly teaching load in the high school and middle school buildings will be twenty-five (25) teaching periods and five (5) unassigned preparation periods.
-This teaching load will not exceed five (5) hours and four (4) minutes of pupil contact per day.
-The normal daily teaching load in the elementary school building will not exceed five hours and 37 minutes of pupil contact per day.
+- A. All teachers will be in their respective buildings ten (10) minutes before the start of the student school day and ten (10) minutes after the end of the student school day. - B. If a teacher is unavailable to teach, he/she shall notify the principal or designated representative as early as possible before the start of the school day.
+Every effort will be made to report the absence at least one (1) hour before the start of the teacher's school day. - C. The normal weekly teaching load in the high school and middle school buildings will be twenty-five (25) teaching periods and five (5) unassigned preparation periods.
+This teaching load will not exceed five (5) hours and four (4) minutes of student contact per day.
+The normal daily teaching load in the elementary school building will not exceed five (5) hours and thirty-seven (37) minutes of student contact per day.
 Assignment to a supervised study period shall be considered a teaching period for the purposes of this Article.
-No additional student-teacher contact time will be added without mutual agreement. - D. Teaching assignments for part-time teachers shall be scheduled in continuous time blocks.
-In the event that this does not occur, the part-time teacher will be compensated for all unassigned periods scheduled within their teaching block.
+No additional student-teacher contact time will be added without mutual agreement. - D. If teaching assignments for part-time teachers are not scheduled in continuous blocks, the part-time teacher will be compensated for all unassigned periods scheduled within their teaching block.
 The rate of compensation for such periods will be the same as compensation for assigned periods. - E. All teachers shall be entitled to a duty-free lunch period, except that all teachers may be asked to share supervision of students in case of emergency or early release as determined by the building principal. - F. Elementary teachers shall be provided with two (2) relief periods per day.
-One period will be forty-five (45) continuous minutes. - G. If a teacher shall teach more than the normal teaching load as set forth in the Article, he/she shall receive additional compensation at \$15.00 per teaching period. - H. Services to be rendered by teachers include their participation, outside of regular teaching hours, in up to nine hours of general teachers' meetings per semester.
-These meetings shall be scheduled two school days in advance, except in emergency, and attendance at said meeting shall be for all staff members affected and shall take precedence over all other activities.
-When practicable, teachers will be notified of the cancellation of said meeting one school day in advance.
-Any faculty meeting called during normal work hours shall count toward the nine hour requirement.
+One (1) period will be forty-five (45) continuous minutes. - G. If a teacher shall teach more than the normal teaching load as set forth in this Article, he/she shall receive additional compensation at \$15.00 per teaching period. - H. Services to be rendered by teachers include their participation, outside of regular teaching hours, in up to nine (9) hours of general teachers' meetings per semester.
+These meetings shall be scheduled two (2) school days in advance, except in emergency, and attendance at said meeting shall be for all staff members affected and shall take precedence over all other activities.
+When practicable, teachers will be notified of the cancellation of said meeting one (1) school day in advance.
+Any faculty meeting called during normal work hours shall count toward the nine (9) hour requirement.